 Marshall, Liz, Sabrina R. Pellerin, and John R. Walter.
-"How Large Is the Federal Financial Safety Net?
-New Estimates."
+"2013 Estimates of the Safety Net."
 Federal Reserve Bank of Richmond Special Report, February 2013.

 Pellerin, Sabrina R., and John R. Walter.
 "Orderly Liquidation Authority as an Alternative to Bankruptcy."
 Federal Reserve Bank of Richmond Economic Quarterly, First Quarter 2012, vol. 98, no. 1, pp. 1-31.